top of page

 I also lived for a brief time in Oxford, England, studying abroad; Oxford is so beautiful that either it should not exist or the rest of the world should not exist.
 Anyone who visits Oxford should be forewarned that leaving it may ruin the rest of the world for you.
 I also lived in Istanbul, Turkey when I was a wee child.
 I don't remember anything about actually living there (though I do remember Turkey from other visits), but I learned in my adulthood that it was the origin of a tiny scar in the middle of my forehead.
 My father came home with a broken leg because he fell into a kiln, and out of some attempt at empathy, I ran and bashed my head into the wall.
 This may be why I do not remember anything about living in Turkey.
 It may also be why I am the way that I am.

 Falling into a kiln is the kind of professional hazard one has as a professor of Folklore, which is what my father does.
 My mother is an Art Historian.
 This is also why I am the way that I am.
 Both of them written way more books than I ever will, though really, one of my greatest aims in life is to write several, if I possibly can.
 I am deeply grateful that their professions afforded me, as child-in-tow, many travel opportunities.
 So, for example, as I alluded to, I do remember other trips to Turkey, since I’ve been there about ten times.
 Fieldwork and conferences for my parents also led us to Mexico, Newfoundland in Canada, England, Ireland, Northern Ireland, Scotland, France, Sweden, Finland, Norway, Denmark, China, Japan, India, and Bangladesh.
 Though I may have somewhat hazy childish memories of some of these countries, this blessed childhood is also why I am the way that I am.
-As an adult in charge of my own finances and time, I have also been to: Italy.
+As an adult in charge of my own finances and time, I have also been to: Italy, Portugal and Colombia.
 It's really hard to take vacations as an actor.
 But anyone who visits Florence should be forewarned that it ruins the rest of the world for you.

 When I was in first grade, my parents took me to see the film version of Kenneth Branagh’s Henry V. I think I fell in love with Shakespeare, Henry the Fifth, and Kenneth Branagh simultaneously.
 I made my parents take me back to see it------five times.
 Ultimately, I wrote a letter to the movie theatre, asking for the poster.
 As I imagine that not many other children were requesting that particular poster, they sent it to me.
 I still have it, but it's about as tattered as a prop of a war-torn flag, and it reads ‘I saw Henry V five times’ in first-grade penmanship.
 But the fact that at age five (young for my grade) I ran around the house yelling some variation of ‘Once more unto the breach dear friends, once more’ has a lot to do with why I am the way that I am.